KilledByAPixel/OS13k/README.md

 - OS13k.GetAnalyserData(i) - returns index into a 32 length array of frequency volumes normalized between 0-1
 - OS13k.StringToMusic(string, validate) - Converts a string to a music array and checks if valid

- ### Any JS13k game can add trophies and music, even if not part of OS13k!
- - *To add a trophy or music track, just save a special key to localStorage!*
- - The smallest way to add a single trophy (like for winning) is localStorage['OS13kTrophy,Icon,GameName'] = ''
- - For more control use localStorage['OS13kTrophy,Icon,Game Name,Trophy Name'] = Message
- - You can change the message to update the trophy, like a highscore for example
- - Music works the same way, use localStorage['OS13kMusic,Song Name'] = JSON.stringify(song)
- - OS13k automatically checks localStorage and display popups for new trophies and songs from other games
- - This is possible because all JS13k games share the same local storage!
-Pretty cool right?
- - You can test locally by pasting your trophy code into the OS13k's console app

 ### System Calls
 - The OS13k object is set in your program after load, if you need it on load use parent.OS13k
 - zzfx also becomes available after your program loads and can be called directly